EllisBale/MindFlip/README.md

 #### **User goals** ####

 The users goals are to have fun playing the game while improving their memory.
-To do this there is different levels which get harder to complete so that the user doesn't get boared.
+To do this there is different levels which get harder to complete so that the user doesn't get bored.